atsaloli/cicd/01-setting-up-ci/12-setting-up-a-project.md

   script: /bin/echo I am a pretend test suite
 ```

-There are no constraints, so this "test" job will run on every single commit to test the new code revision.
+There are no constraints, so this "test" job will run on every single commit to test the new revision.

-If we go to "Pipelines", you should see a pipeline in status "Pending" (waiting for a runner) or "Passed" if the test passes.
+If we go to "Pipelines", you should see a pipeline in status "Passed" or "Pending" (waiting for a runner).

-### CI config lint